awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 # Launching self\-managed Windows nodes<a name="launch-windows-workers"></a>

-This topic describes how to launch an Auto Scaling group of Windows nodes that register with your Amazon EKS cluster\.
+This topic describes how to launch Auto Scaling groups of Windows nodes that register with your Amazon EKS cluster\.
 After the nodes join the cluster, you can deploy Kubernetes applications to them\.

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.